 Subject Specialists are librarians dedicated to specific courses of study or majors at Louisiana State University.
 They buy the books and databases for their subject area and help students with research in their particular major.
 Your subject specialist librarian can be found by moving your cursor to the “About Us” or “Help” sections on the purple bar of the library’s website or by going directly to the “Help” section in the lower center portion of the library’s website and clicking on “Subject Specialists”.

-Subject Guides are guides designed by subject specialist librarians to help students and faculty in particular majors with their research.
-Every subject guide is different, but usually contains information about major websites, databases, books, etc. on your particular major.
-They can be found by moving your cursor to the “Research Tools” section on the purple bar of the library website and then by clicking on “Subject Guides”.
+Research Guides are guides designed by subject specialist librarians to help students and faculty in particular majors with their research.
+Every research guide is different, but usually contains information about major websites, databases, books, etc. on your particular major.
+They can be found by moving your cursor to the “Research Tools” section on the purple bar of the library website and then by clicking on “Research Guides”.

 “Ask Us!” is a service on the library’s homepage that allows users to ask a librarian a question in whatever way that feel most comfortable.
 Via the “Ask Us!” screen, any user can initiate a chat with a librarian, text them via their cell or other mobile device, send them an email, or call them via phone.
 Of course, we still assist users face to face at the Research and Information Services desk in room 141 of Middleton Library.
 "Ask Us" can be found by moving your cursor to the "Services" or "Help" sections on the purple bar of the library's website or by going directly to the “Help” section in the lower center portion of the library’s website and clicking on “Ask Us!”.

 This has been a basic tutorial on how to navigate the LSU Libraries website.
 If you have additional questions, please use "Ask Us!" or call the Research and Instruction Services Desk at (225) 578-8875.

 Research Department Updated 5/14